Hawraa7/Portfolio-Project-3/README.md

 Yfinance provides up-to-date information on stock prices.
 In this setup, the user use yfinance to get stock price data for buying and selling stocks in his portfolio.

-First, the user enters an initial investment amount that will act as starting buying power.
-This is the cash available to make his first stock purchases.
+First, the user choose one of 3 options: create a portfolio or log in his portfolio or quit the platform.
+When he choose the first option, he has an id number and password and the program check if the selection is valid.
+When he choose the second option, he create a portfolio and the program give him an id and password.
+Next, when the portfolio is create, the user has a liberty to enter an initial investment amount that will act as starting buying power.
+This is the cash available to make his first stock purchases and he start the investemnt by choosing the different option he has: buyin, selling the stocks, increasing or withdrawing the funds.

 The platform offers more options for the user to choose what and how he wants to invest.